 4 boneless skinless chicken breasts

-1 pt. sour cream (normal or light)
+1 pt. sour cream (normal or light)1 6oz can chopped green chilies

-2 cans (10.5 oz. each) cream of chicken soup
+2 cans (10.5 oz. each) cream of chicken

 16 oz. shredded cheese (1 med bag)